 RA (Royal Academy of Arts fellowship in etching and relief printmaking studios.
 Royal Academy Fellowship in etching and relief printmaking techniques.

 Main task of this role is assisting the students on latter techniques, maintaining the workshop in a proper order, keeping stock updated and so on.
 Academical research and Fine art editioning is also a part of my professional practice.
-Apprenticeship began in 2019 and lasted two years.
+Apprenticeship began in 2019-2021

 Fine art editioning includes working with artists with little or no prior experience of printmaking.
 At every step of the project, my role is to advise the artist about their options and answer any questions about the medium that may arise.
 Working standards and quality is very high as fine art prints are produced by using archival materials, light-fast inks or oil based inks and acid free handmade papers.
 I had a great opportunity to work alongside some of the best and well known artists such Rebecca Salter PRA: the first female President of the Royal Academy of Arts, Leigh Clarke and many more.